apache/flink/docs/ops/external_resources.md

   - `external-resources`: You need to append your resource name (e.g. gpu) for GPU resources to it.

-  - `external-resource.<resource_name>.amount`: The amount of GPU devices per task executor.
+  - `external-resource.<resource_name>.amount`: The amount of GPU devices per TaskManager.

   - `external-resource.<resource_name>.yarn.config-key`: For Yarn, the config key of GPU is `yarn.io/gpu`.
 Notice that Yarn only supports NVIDIA GPU at the moment.